din/simplify_jackets/README.md

 #### PMEvents.DisplayCoverChange

-Fires when user changed cover visibility for your jacket.
+*Deprecated in Simplify 2.6.* Fires when user changed cover visibility for your jacket.
 This event fires only if you set `can_handle_cover_visibility` in `jacket.settings` property.
 Callback is called with boolean value that reflects user's choice.

 #### PMEvents.DisplayTrackTitleChange

-Fires when user changed track title visibility for your jacket.
+*Deprecated in Simplify 2.6.* Fires when user changed track title visibility for your jacket.
 This event fires only if you set `can_handle_track_title_visibility` in `jacket.settings` property.
 Callback is called with boolean value that reflects user's choice.

 #### PMEvents.InactiveMouseEnter